stealjs/steal/docs/type-moduleIdentifier.md

 A **moduleIdentifier** is a string written in code to import a module.
 It could be:

 * Relative to the current module like `'./foo'`.
-* The name of an NPM dependency of your project like `'lodash'`.
+* The name of an npm dependency of your project like `'lodash'`.
 * The name you are using to refer to a module that has been [config.map mapped] to another [moduleName].

 When Steal imports your code it sees the moduleIdentifiers and through [steal.hooks.normalize normalization] it converts these to [moduleName moduleNames] that it uses as keys in the module registry.